automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Regaliceratops.md

 # Regaliceratops
-## Description: This ceratopsian had a huge, crown-shaped frill.
+## This ceratopsian had a huge, crown-shaped frill.